-- Ascended Meme: A few of them in the PS3 Trophies.
+- Ascended Meme: A few of them in the trophies for the game.
 Including "Hurt Me More!" for electrocuting someone with your stun knife.

 - Dyeing for Your Art: David Hayter's voice for Old Snake featured age-based vocal decay, taking the Guttural Growler trope Up to Eleven.
-It apparently gave him trouble doing Naked Snake's voice again in Peace Walker.
+It apparently gave him trouble doing Naked Snake's voice again in Metal Gear Solid: Peace Walker.

-- Fan Nickname: "Movie Gear Solid", for its high Story-to-Gameplay Ratio.
+- "Movie Gear Solid", for its high Story-to-Gameplay Ratio.

 Snake: I wanna bang you too.
 Right back at ya.

 - Real-Life Relative: In the ending of the game, Solid Snake meets Big Boss once more.
 In the Japanese version, both characters are played by the father/son duo of Akio and Chikao Ohtsuka.